 Wing Chun Effectiveness – My Personal Experience

-From my personal experience, Wing Chun isn’t only adequate for fighting, its also the most impressive.
-Having practiced Wing Chun for the last 27-years, I’ve seen first-hand how logical and practical Wing Chun is in fighting and sparring.
-Many of my students have blackbelts in other martial arts.
-They will all attest to the fact that Wing Chun is more direct and efficient than other martial arts.
-That’s why I can say with all honesty that nothing that I’ve ever experienced is more effective than Wing Chun at fighting.
+Wing Chun is remarkably effective.
+Its largely Wing Chun’s effectiveness as to why I’ve chosen it as may personal martial arts choice over the many others I’ve experienced.
+Over the last 27-years, I’ve seen first-hand how logical and practical Wing Chun is in fighting and sparring.
+Both myself and my students have used Wing Chun’s efficiency to completely dominate high level martial artists from other arts.
+What’s more, many of my students have blackbelts and instructor level certificates in other martial arts.
+They will all attest to the fact that Wing Chun is more direct and efficient than the other martial arts they’ve trained.
+That’s why I can say with all honesty that nothing that I’ve ever experienced is more effective than Wing Chun at fighting. -Sifu Adam WIlliss

 My Response to those who say “Wing Chun is Not Effective”